Manuel Ferrara: Career

 On 23 December 2010, Ferrara appeared alongside Riley Steele in an episode of Manswers titled "Airplane Plane Hanger-On" to discuss their careers for the segment "How Can You Become A Porktastic Porn Star".

 On 22 January 2012, he became the first actor in history to win AVN's Male Performer of the Year four times.
 He won AVN's Male Performer of the Year for a fifth time on 18 January 2014.

 Ferrara performed in about 2,200 videos in his pornographic career.

 In 2012, Ferrara appeared alongside pornographic actress Zoe Voss in an explicit sex scene for the mainstream film Starlet.

 Personal life

 Ferrara was married to pornographic actress Dana Vespoli in January 2005.
 The couple divorced seven years later.
 They have three sons together.
 Ferrara has a daughter with his partner, American pornographic actress and director Kayden Kross.
-His mother died in March 2021 due to COVID-19.